 The final text of the General Data Protection Regulation (GDPR) was published in the Official Journal of the European Commission a couple of weeks ago leading to me reviewing and updating some of the blogs I have written in the past.

-This blog is about some of the specifics in the GDPR that relate to small business.
-First off many people forget that both the current EU Directive and the new General Data Protection Regulation (GDPR) aim to: 1) facilitate the free transfer of data between the member states of the European Union; and 2) uphold the rights and freedoms of EU citizens to privacy which, to be honest, is why I get cross with people who preach that data protection is about stopping information processing.
-The underpinning philosophy of the legislation is to facilitate the free movement of data within a framework that upholds, respects, and assures privacy and the proper and appropriate use of data.
+This blog is about some of the specifics of the GDPR that relate to small businesses.
+First off many people forget that both the current EU Directive and the new General Data Protection Regulation (GDPR) aim to 1) facilitate the free transfer of data between the member states of the European Union; and 2) uphold the rights and freedoms of EU citizens to privacy which, to be honest, is why I get cross with people who preach that data protection is about stopping information processing.
+The underpinning philosophy of the legislation is to facilitate the free movement of data within a framework that upholds, respects and assures privacy and the proper and appropriate use of data.